 The study found significant decline in self reported symptoms and significant improvements in self concept as well as teacher assessed behaviour among the intervention drama group compared with the curriculum studies group.
 The study also found evidence of short-term improvements in behaviour assessed by parents, although these improvements were not sustained at follow up (McArdle et al. 2002).
 The authors concluded that group therapy interventions are superior to no interventions and that compared with curriculum studies, group therapy appears to accelerate change.

 The impact of drama interventions on social skills and interaction was explored in a mixed methods study by Walsh-Bowers & Basso (1999).
 This study focused on two drama interventions with seventh grade children in a rural elementary school in Ontario, Canada.
 The first of these involved 24 students in a class of 33 who with their parents agreed to take part in a 15 week drama intervention.
 This group was compared with a class in a smaller school in the region which did not receive the drama programme.
 The usefulness of this comparison was, however, questioned by the authors, who identified important differences between the two environments.
 Hence the comparison class was described as a particularly supportive climate for peer relations compared to the problematic intervention class that was embedded in a more traditional school climate.
-A range of validated measurement tools were used in a pre and post-test design focusing on domains of peer interaction and social skills.
+A range of validated measurement tools were used in a pre- and post-test design focusing on domains of peer interaction and social skills.
 The quantitative data yielded ambiguous results.
 However, significant improvements in parent rating of social skills were reported in the intervention group over the comparison group.

 A second intervention by the same researchers took place in an urban school and involved 29 students (Walsh-Bowers and Basso, 1999).
 This used the same drama intervention and similar outcome measures to those used in the first study.
 The intervention group was compared with three similar classes that did not receive the intervention.
 The results showed no differences in self-report peer interaction measures although teacher ratings showed significant improvements in the intervention group.
 Overall, lack of randomisation and blinding, small sample size and the problematic use of a comparison group in the first study limit the quantitative findings of this research.